Dyalog/PracticeProblems/index.md

 3
 ```

-If you were to put any of the above functions above in the input field below and click Submit, you'll see that they only pass the basic test cases.
+If you put each of the above three functions into the input field below and click Submit, you'll see that they only pass the basic test cases.
 This is because none of those functions handle arrays with 2 or more dimensions.
-The system will also give you an example of a multi-dimensional edge case that failed, so you can attempt to improve your solution.
+The system will also give you an example of a multi-dimensional edge case that failed, so that you can attempt to improve your solution.

 Try entering `{+/,⍵∊'AEIOU'}` which handles all test cases.